tenox7/wfm/README.md

 can edit html and markdown documents over the web and there is a GIT backed version control, you can think and use WFM as a small Content Management System (CMS).

+WFM can also be used as a personal cloud, for taking notes, managing files, bookmarks or as a front end of a NAS servers.

 This program is written using portable C code and compiles natively for many flavors of Unix.
 It runs as a cgi-bin application on most httpd servers and does not require PHP, Perl, Python or any other interpreted language.
 It's a single